-Why is a sample of about 1,000 considered to be adequate for most survey research-even when the population is much larger than that?
-Consider, for example, that a sample of only 1,000 American adults is generally considered a good sample of the roughly 252 million adults in the American population-even though it includes only about 0.000004% of the population!
+Why is a sample of 1,000 considered to be adequate for most survey research-even when the population is much larger than that?
+Consider, for example, that a sample of only 1,000 registered voters is generally considered a good sample of the roughly 25 million registered voters in the Canadian population-even though it includes only about 0.00004% of the population!
 The answer is a bit surprising.